AdaCore/training_material/courses/ada_essentials/276_type_contracts/03-subtype_predicates.rst

    - But not inverse

-* Slight disadvantage: you don't find out if your predicate is not actually static
+* Slight disadvantage: don't find out if predicate is not actually static

-   - Until you use it where only static predicates are allowed
+   - Until used where only static predicates are allowed
-   - Then you get a compile error
+   - Then compile error occurs

 ------------------------------------------
 Enabling/Disabling Contract Verification